This post discusses the super toxic mom that was Ruth DeWittBukater, Roses’ mom in Titanic.

 Others feel she had a sense of reality and humanity kicked into her and were upset that her daughter may potentially get hurt on a sinking ship.

-I, for one, considering how Ruth was demanding she get onto the boat and not in a loving way, it was an order; it didn’t feel loving or compassionate.
+I, for one, consider how Ruth was demanding she gets onto the boat and not in a loving way, it was an order; it didn’t feel loving or compassionate.

 She Had an Agenda

 The backstory of Rose was her very wealthy father, who passed and made some shoddy financial investments.